 Our story begins as Twenty-Fifth Bam awakens in a dark cave and finds himself at the base of the titular Tower of God, where he is given the opportunity to ascend the tower following a dangerous preliminary exam.
 Searching for his only companion, Rachel, who had left him behind to climb the tower and “see the stars,” he makes his way to the testing chamber, determined to find her at all costs.
 From there, ToG quickly introduces more participants into the mix as the tests escalate into more complex machinations, requiring more than brute force to ascend to the next level.

-Now, it’s at this point I have to address the comparisons to Hunter x Hunter, which if you’ve read any other post about ToG, you’ve likely heard some variation of this point.
+Now, it’s at this point I have to address the comparisons to Hunter x Hunter, which if you’ve read any other post about ToG, you’ve likely heard some variation of this argument.
 But when you start to look behind the surface-level comparisons of its tournament-style setting and start to look into the characters, narrative, and world building, ToG slowly begins to crack under the weight of its ambition.
 Whereas HxH was defined with an increasing cast of characters with their own motivations and an intricate power system (Nen), giving way to wilder stories beyond the initial tournament arc while giving Gon and company a sense of progression, ToG throws most of its interesting ideas from the onset and quickly discards them to move to the next major story beat without any buildup or satisfying resolution.

 Let’s start with the characters.